agocorona/haste-perch/README.md

 Execute it in the same directory where Main.js is, since it references it assuming that it is in the current folder

+Perch not only is for creating HTML.DOM elements, it also can be used to navigate the tree, search etc.

 How it works